rcrowder/EncodingSpecificityPrinciple/Development.md

  * note onset times

 followed by,
-Feature inegration (100 - 150 ms)
+Feature integration (100 - 150 ms)

-* Tuning on the basilar membrane changes from high to low frequency.
+Tuning on the basilar membrane changes from high to low frequency.
-* A1 neurons carrying six times less information about ST then IC
+A1 neurons carrying six times less information about ST then IC
-* Abstract entities per spike is twice smaller in A1 than IC
+Abstract entities per spike is twice smaller in A1 than IC